stravalib/stravalib/docs/contributing/development-guide.md

 the tests this way, they will run in a temporary environment to ensure that they are running against the installed version of the package that you are working on.

-To run the test suite across all python versions that we support use:
+To run the test suite across all Python versions that we support use:

 ```
 nox -s tests